bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 61°
+- 59°
-- Overcast
+- Mostly Cloudy
-- 39% humidity
+- 35% humidity
-- 7 mph wind
+- 10 mph wind
-- 100% cloud cover
+- 86% cloud cover
-- 46 AQI 🟩
+- 47 AQI 🟩
-- 0.07 inches of rain expected in the next 48 hours
+- 0.11 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>